Mishieck/riu-neumorphism/README.md

 <img src="https://user-images.githubusercontent.com/57598264/99809691-54ca0780-2b4b-11eb-86fa-c4eca321a232.png" alt="Radii">

 _Figure 3.1: Elements at different radii.
-Code found [here](https://github.com/Mishieck/riu-neumorphism-demos/blob/main/radius.htm)_
+Code found [here](https://github.com/Mishieck/riu-neumorphism-demos/blob/main/radius.htm)._

 #### __Light Source Position__
 The light source position determines where the light and dark shadows are positioned on an element.
-This is customised only via the 8 pre-defined values; _top-left_, _top-center_, _top-right_, _center-right_, _bottom-right_, _bottom-center_, _bottom-left_ and _center-left_.
+This is customized only via the 8 pre-defined values; _top-left_, _top-center_, _top-right_, _center-right_, _bottom-right_, _bottom-center_, _bottom-left_ and _center-left_.
 The default value is _top-left_.
 Just include any of these values in the "riu-neu" attribute value to set the desired position. _Figure 3.2_ illustrates the available light source positions.

 __Example 3.2__